WHO

 Dave grew up alongside the headwaters of the Sugar River near Pine Bluff, Wisconsin and attended university at UW - Madison.
 Following graduation, he headed west and began a decade-long affair with the Greater Yellowstone Ecosystem.
 Dave guided students of all ages and backgrounds in the Park, studied the restoration of a high country pine tree, and completed graduate school at Montana State University in Bozeman.
 In late 2022 he returned home to be closer to family and work on the restoration of their farm lands.
 Dave began work as a Restoration Ecologist for Adaptive Restoration in November 2023.

-William Roznik
+Bill Roznik

 Board Member